Genealogy Surname Boards & Searches

 your ancestors do what I did - obtain the Official State Death Notices on each grandparent.
 Their death notice will have their SSN on it.
 I also included a copy of each individual's Death Notice on the copies of the SSN app I requested.

-Locality Specific / Italy & other specifics including Naturalizations
+Locality Specific / Italy, USA & other specifics including Naturalizations

 Brazil: Imigrantes Italianos